Safeguarding children and young people policy

 Make-A-Wish® Australia is committed to safeguarding children and young people, and always acting in their best interests to keep them safe.

-We actively work to provide an environment where all children/young people, regardless of race, culture, religion, gender or sexual orientation, social or economic status, or ability, feel empowered to unlock their imagination and discover their own unique wish, in a world free from limitations and judgement.
+We actively work to provide an environment where all children and young people, regardless of race, culture, religion, gender identity or sexual orientation, social or economic status, or ability, feel empowered to unlock their imagination and discover their own unique wish, in a world free from limitations and judgement.

 Make-A-Wish does not tolerate abuse or neglect and considers this as intolerable under any circumstances.
-We are committed to safeguarding children and young people participating in our programs from any form of emotional, physical, sexual abuse or neglect.
+We are committed to safeguarding children and young people participating in our programs from any form of emotional, psychological, physical, or sexual abuse, or neglect.

-Everyone working at Make-A-Wish Australia is responsible for the care and protection of children and young people and reporting information about child abuse and harm.
+Everyone working at Make-A-Wish Australia is responsible for the care and protection of children and young people and reporting information about child abuse or risk of harm.

 If anyone has a concern about child safety, they may contact us by emailing: childsafety@makeawish.org.au